 Tongue chewing could indicate that the baby needs something, such as food, or is undergoing a life event, such as teething.
 You can check for the possible reasons and consider the following interventions.

-- Use teething toys.
+- Use teething foods.
 Teething can cause the baby to chew on anything, including their tongue.
-As an alternative to the tongue, you can give them teething toys for comfort.
-The American Dental Association recommends single-piece teethers made of rubber and without any liquid-filling (5).
+As an alternative to the tongue, you can give them teething foods for comfort and avoid teething toys.
+A recent study has shown that chemicals like bisphenol -A (BPA), parabens, triclosan, triclocarban are present in most of the commercially available teethers in the US.

 - Start solid food.
-If your baby is six months old, you may introduce solids since tongue chewing may indicate that the baby is hungry, and breast milk or formula alone does not satiate their hunger.
+If your baby is six months old, you introduce solids.
+Tongue chewing may indicate that the baby is hungry, and breast milk or formula alone does not satiate their hunger.
 Start slowly and introduce them to additional foods over a period.
 Consult a pediatrician if you have any doubts or concerns regarding introducing solids.

 - Set a feeding schedule.
 Having a feeding schedule could reduce the occurrence of tongue chewing to some extent.
 You can reduce the baby’s hunger pangs by feeding them at the same time every day.